Pasek108/GoblinSlayer/README.md

 ![program diagram](/_for_readme/program_diagram.png)

+> [!WARNING]
-:warning: Classes must be loaded from bottom to the top to avoid situation when class does not exist in the time of its objects creation
+> Classes must be loaded from bottom to the top to avoid situation when class does not exist in the time of its objects creation

 Menu is entry of the program.